-Bankruptcy If you or your company are filing Chapter 7, you must also contact DOR's Bankruptcy Unit at 617-626-3875.
-See the bankruptcy section of this Guide for additional information.
+If you or your company are filing Chapter 7 bankruptcy, you must also contact DOR's Bankruptcy Unit at 617-626-3875.
+See the bankruptcy page for more information.

 Sole proprietors should stop filing the Schedule C with the individual income tax return.